 In Eugene, many homes on the market wind up in multiple offer situations, That means many buyers are vying for the same homes at the same time, and end up in direct competition with one another.
 In these situations, it’s essential to have your finances lined up and ready to go in order to stand out from the competition and to be ready to take on a mortgage if you come out the winning bidder.

 As of this writing, homes listed on the market tend to sell rather quickly.
 According to Redfin, homes go pending in about 17 days from the time of listing to the time of offer acceptance.
 Hot properties can sell for about 2% over the listing price and can go pending in as little as 5 days.
 This is a testament to Eugene’s current competitive housing market, and is something that all buyers should be aware of.

 As you might have imagined based on these conditions, Eugene, Oregon’s real estate market is considered a seller’s market.
 That means sellers there are fewer homes on the market compared to the number of buyers out there, and demand among homebuyers is high.

 Analysts agree that the Eugene real estate scene is still very much a sellers’ market.
 Shortly after listing their homes, sellers often receive multiple competing offers.
 In these conditions, buyers have to move quickly with strong offers when the right property comes along.

-Disclaimer: This article contains predictions for the Eugene, Oregon real estate market that extend through 2018 and into 2019.
+Disclaimer: This article contains predictions for the Eugene, Oregon real estate market that extend through 2020 and into 2021.
 These projections were provided by third-party sources not associated with our company.
 We have gathered them here for the convenience of our blog readers.